nleaf/nleaf.github.io/_resources/2017-05-15-healthcare-medcom-solutions.md

       by its hosting provider so that its focused in-house staff did not have to oversee the day-to-day IT environment.
   - align-left: true
-    icon: "/uploads/EXP_Scenario.svg"
+    icon: "/uploads/exp-results-icon.svg"
     background: "/uploads/ph_hurricane.jpg"
-    headline: The Scenario
+    headline: The Solution
-    description: To deliver its software solutions to healthcare professionals, MedCom must have a reliable IT infrastructure that is compliant with stringent HIPAA standards and can scale with the company as size and capacity needs increase.
+    description: As the company expands and seeks to further define its niche in the healthcare IT consulting industry, it will need to rely heavily upon [Expedient] to scale with it and help MedCom respond to an evolving landscape of technology and compliance needs.
 - template: recent-posts
   block: recentposts
 - template: newsletter